 It’s not that you lack the motivation but rather, it's the lack of knowledge.
 This is the number one problem that keeps hard gainers from achieving their goals.
 Combine that with the use of incorrect and misleading information and you have a recipe for failure.

 Unlike losing weight, which has an abundant (Maybe too much) amount of information, the subject of gaining weight has never been given much attention.
 Studies on healthy weight gain are next to nonexistent and methods are simply nill.
 Personally, there is nothing wrong with some healthy weight gain.
 In fact, adding a few quality pounds of muscle, will never be detrimental to your quality of life.
 On the contrary, it can only enhance it.

 “Let’s Get You On The Right Track To

 Gaining Quality, Muscular Weight"

 I can understand the hard gainers dilemna.
 I used to be a very skinny dude myself with sticks for limbs.
 At 130 pounds, I would walk down the school halls and simply disappear.
-I used to be picked on constantly and be the brunt of jokes and punches from bullies and jocks alike.
+I used to be picked on constantly and was often the brunt of jokes.
+I had my share of punches and pushes from bullies and jocks alike.

 You want to know something, I overcame.
 I learned and applied all the techniques for gaining muscular weight.
 Some methods were a complete waste of time while others were pure gold.
 Over the course of 3 years, I jumped from a puny 130 pound bean pole to a 190 pound powerhouse.
 One look at me coming down the halls and the crowds parted like the Red Sea.
 Since than, I have never been the brunt of any type of joke.
 I don't "disappear" anymore, instead I get double takes from guys and gals alike.